syncfusion-content/xamarin.android-docs/xamarin-android/SfNavigationDrawer/Drawer-Content.md

 {% endtabs %}

-### Footer view of the default drawer
+### Footer View of the Default Drawer

-The footer content can be provided to the default drawer using the `DrawerFooterView` property inside the DrawerSettings class of DefaultDrawerSettings.
-The following code sample demonstrates how to set footer content to the default drawer.
+Configure the footer content for the default drawer using the `DrawerFooterView` property within the `DrawerSettings` class:
 {% tabs %}

 {% highlight c# %}